loupidd/fineer/README.md

 Fineer is a Flutter-based mobile application designed for internal attendance tracking using geolocation.
 Built for performance and scalability, Fineer leverages Firebase services to provide real-time data management, making it ideal for teams or organizations seeking a streamlined attendance solution.

+This application is currently functional and distributed as an Android APK.

 ---

 ## Features